DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fees.md

 ---
 Find out about the cost of training to teach in England, including the amount you'll pay for course tuition fees.

-## Postgraduate teacher training course tuition fees
+## Postgraduate teacher training course fees

 The maximum tuition fee for a postgraduate teacher training course for UK applicants is: